AI in Data Engineer Interviews: The 2026 Policy Divide

 Amazon reportedly disqualified an entire university’s recruiting pipeline after a single incident where eye-movement patterns suggested AI tool use.
 They announced they wouldn’t return to that campus for hiring.
 One person’s decision affected every candidate from that school.

 Meta piloted AI-enabled coding interviews in October 2025, replacing one of two coding rounds with a 60-minute session where candidates have access to GPT-5, Claude, Gemini, and Llama 4 Maverick in a specialized CoderPad environment.
-AI use is "optional," but if you don't use it, you're leaving signal on the table.
-Check the Meta DE interview guide for the full breakdown of their loop.
+AI use is “optional,” but not using it leaves signal on the table.
+The Meta DE interview guide breaks down the full loop.

 Canva went further.
 They explicitly require Backend, ML, and Frontend engineering candidates to use Copilot, Cursor, and Claude during technical interviews.
 Not “allowed.”
 Required.

 Zapier raised their AI fluency bar between V1 (May 2025) and V2 (March 2026).
-To clear "Capable" now requires candidates show AI embedded in core work, repeatable systems, and clear measurable impact.
+Clearing “Capable” now requires that candidates show AI embedded in core work, repeatable systems, and clear measurable impact.
 100% of new hires must meet their AI fluency standard.
-That's not a suggestion; it's a gate.
+Not a suggestion; a gate.

-Here's what makes this genuinely absurd.
 The companies banning AI in interviews are the same companies requiring it on the job.
 Google has publicly acknowledged its codebase now includes substantial AI-generated code.
 Amazon deploys AI tools across business workflows.
-Every data engineering job posting in 2026 lists tools like dbt, Airflow, and Python; all domains where AI code completion is standard practice.
+Every data engineering job posting in 2026 lists tools like dbt, Airflow, and Python, all domains where AI code completion is standard practice.

-Think about what that means for your interview prep.
-You're studying to write SQL by hand, from memory, under time pressure, for a job where you'll spend day one setting up Copilot in your IDE.
-The interview is testing a skill you'll never use, while ignoring the skill you'll use every day.
+Interview prep that emphasizes writing SQL by hand, from memory, under time pressure, prepares a candidate for a job where day one starts with setting up Copilot in the IDE.
+The interview is testing a skill the candidate will never use, while ignoring the skill they will use every day.

 -- On the job: "Claude, why is this deduplication logic dropping valid records?"